Elka T. Porter

 Back in Germany, I finished my Diplom degree before joining the Marine Estuarine Environmental Sciences program at the University of Maryland, College Park, for my Ph.D.
 After a brief stint as a research assistant for Ken Sebens studying corals and accompanying a saturation Hydrolab mission in the Florida Keys, I became interested in the effect of oysters and water flow on sediment-water interactions, a topic that is extremely important for water quality in places like the Chesapeake Bay.
 This theme is an integral part of my research to this day.

 My research deals with the effect of water flow and organisms on sediment-water interactions (or benthic-pelagic coupling processes) and subsequent effects on water quality.
-In some of my experiments, I use shear turbulence resuspension mesocosms (STURM), special tanks that I designed and that I will be setting up at the Patuxent Environmental & Aquatic Research Laboratory in St. Leonard, Maryland, for summer research.
+In some of my experiments, I use shear turbulence resuspension mesocosms (STURM), special tanks that I designed and that I set up in the summer of 2015 at the PEARL, for summer research.
 Due to climate change, the frequency and magnitude of storms is predicted to increase and I can mimic storms and tidal resuspension in my experiments.
 For the past four summers, my students and I have successfully run STURM experiments at the PEARL.

 In the STURM tanks, I can mimic realistic tidal and episodic resuspension without overmixing the water column, add infaunal organisms such as hard clams, and observe the effect of water flow and organisms on water quality and ecosystem processes.
 In addition, I have found, for example, that four weeks of tidal resuspension compared to non-resuspension decreased water clarity, released nutrients into the water column with subsequent increases in phytoplankton abundance, decreased microphytobenthos biomass, induced a small brown tide bloom and changed what macrofauna grew up in the sediments.
 Overall, tidal resuspension can decrease water quality and change a bottom-dominated system into one that is controlled by the water column.
 Moreover, I also examine the effect of water flow and organisms on sediment-water interactions in smaller-scale approaches.
 Students interested in this type of research should contact me.